Presidential Memorandum -- Deferred Enforced Departure for Liberians

 SUBJECT: Deferred Enforced Departure for Liberians

-Since 1991, the United States has provided safe haven for Liberians who were forced to flee their country as a result of armed conflict and widespread civil strife, in part through granting Temporary Protected Status (TPS).
-The armed conflict ended in 2003 and conditions improved such that TPS ended effective October 1, 2007.
-President Bush then deferred the enforced departure of the Liberians originally granted TPS.
-I extended that grant of Deferred Enforced Departure (DED) to September 30, 2014.
+Since 1991, the United States has provided safe haven for Liberians who were forced to flee their country as a result of armed conflict and widespread civil strife, in part through the grant of Temporary Protected Status (TPS).
+The armed conflict ended in 2003, and TPS ended effective October 1, 2007.
+President Bush then deferred the enforced departure of those Liberians originally granted TPS.
+I extended that grant of Deferred Enforced Departure (DED) to September 30, 2016.
 I have determined that there are compelling foreign policy reasons to again extend DED to those Liberians presently residing in the United States under the existing grant of DED.

-(4) Who have voluntarily returned to Liberia or his or her country of last habitual residence outside the United States;
+(4) who have voluntarily returned to Liberia or their country of last habitual residence outside the United States;

 Accordingly, I direct you to take the necessary steps to implement for eligible Liberians:

-(1) A deferral of enforced departure from the United States for 24 months from October 1, 2014; and
+(1) a deferral of enforced departure from the United States for 18 months from October 1, 2016; and